rdudleyiii/portfolio-astro/src/content/projects/bt-sds.md

 area: "BeyondTrust"
 ---

-3 facets of the design system: The guidelines, a styles package for developers, and an icons package to single source product icons across the product portfolio.

-Team comprised of 3 developers, a QA, a UX writer, and a UI designer.
+### Opportunity

+The UX Architecture team was set up to be the center of excellence for BeyondTrust's product design.
+Previous design efforts were siloed and without long term planning which resulted in more defects and longer time to delivery for both engineering and UX.

+### Goals

+- Centralize UI development efforts into one UI framework
+- Create a single source of truth for design assets and guidance
+- Streamline the design process through a simple contribution model
+- Create a common design language for all stakeholders
+- Create a design system road map for stakeholders

+### Users

+- Designers
+- Researchers
+- Product Managers
+- Engineers

+### Business Impact

+The business impact of this vision would increase developer throughput and satisfaction with the new design system, reduce the amount of production defects, and decrease designer turn around.
+At the scale of 400+ engineers, and a UX team of nearly 30, the business benefits were plentiful.

+### Metrics

+- CSAT
+- Number of Production Defects
+- Turnaround Time for Deliverables

+### Deliverables

+There are several facets to the design system:

+- Guidelines for how product copy and user behavior should be designed
+- An NPM package of styles for developers so core styles and UI elements were single sourced
+- An NPM package of SVG icons that span the product portfolio.
+- Figma components for designers to use in lieu of

-Guidelines help designers and developers understand the when and why of components, complete with live examples showcasing functionality.
+The guidelines helped designers and developers understand the "when" and "why" of components, complete with live examples showcasing functionality.

-Styles: allowed for quick onboarding of the design system.
+The styles package allowed for quick onboarding of the design system into engineering projects.
 Boiled down to "add the npm package to your app, and you're ready to go"

-Icons: single-sourced all icons within BeyondTrust products in an easy-to-use, easy-to-update npm package
+We single-sourced all icons within BeyondTrust products to alleviate hunting for icons.

+The Figma process allowed our designers to quick scaffold new designs based on their product parameters and contribute new ideas and components.